Linda Wolf: Early life and education

 Linda Wolf graduated from Hollywood High School in 1968.
-In 1969, she began dating Sandy Konikoff, the drummer for Jackson Browne.
-Konikoff invited her to live at Paxton Lodge in the Sierra Nevada Mountains, where Elektra Records was recording one of Browne's first albums.
-There was a darkroom at the studio, and she was inspired by the experience and made a decision to pursue photography professionally.
+In 1969, she began dating Sandy Konikoff, the drummer for the Gentle Soul, Bob Dylan, and Jackson Browne.
+Konikoff invited her to live at the legendary music commune, Paxton Lodge, the brainchild Frazier Mohawk where Elektra Records set up an experimental studio to record one of Browne's first albums.
+There was a darkroom at the studio where she saw photos being printed for the first time.
+Inspired by the experience, she made the decision to pursue photography professionally.

 Wolf's grandfather, Jules Wolf, managed the historic Lincoln Theater, often called the Apollo of the West.
 From 1970 to 1975, she lived and studied in Provence, France, attending the Institute for American Universities and L'Ecole Experimental Photographic.

 Her early photographic work in France focused on people and village life in the Vaucluse Mountains.
 Next, Wolf attended Evergreen State College in Olympia, Washington.
 She taught photography through the University of California at Los Angeles Extension and worked as a staff photographer for the Los Angeles Citywide Mural Project.